-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and while enrolled at your institution.

-Include: 2017 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2016 and June 30, 2017.

-only loans made to students who borrowed
+Include: \ 2018 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2017 and June 30, 2018. \ only loans made to students who borrowed

-- while enrolled at your institution. - co-signed loans.
+\ co-signed loans.

-Exclude: students who transferred in.

-- money borrowed at other institutions. - parent loans
+Exclude: \ students who transferred in. \ money borrowed at other institutions.